Social and Emotional Wellness Programming

 Counseling Services-Group and Individual

 Student Assistance Specialists and School Counselors provide individual supportive counseling as well as group counseling for all students in need of support.
-Individual counseling typically focuses on setting social and emotional goals as well as navigating friendship and emotion regulation.
+Individual counseling typically focuses on setting social and emotional goals as well as navigating friendship and emotional regulations.

 Group sessions usually run for 8-10 weeks based on the needs of the students.
 Groups are available to all students who wish to participate.
 Teachers make group recommendations based on needs they observe in the classroom environment and/or parent input.
 Groups include: Changing Families, Social Skills, Self-Esteem, Self- Advocacy, Anger Management, New Student, Study Skills, GASP (Gay and Straight Peers) to name a few.

 Traumatic Loss Coalition